posativ/acrylamid/docs/conf.py.rst

 ------------

-When it comes to URLs, Acrylamid follows two simple rules: always add a *index.html* to an URL with trailing slash.
-Secondly: substitution variables begin with a double dash and then the wished attribute:
+When it comes to URLs, Acrylamid follows two simple rules: always add a *index.html* to an URL with a trailing slash.
+Second: substitution variables begin with a double dash and and the attribute name:

 - ``/2012/hello-world/`` gets a ``index.html`` as filename for nice URLs
 - ``/atom/index.html`` gets not touched anywhere and uses ``index.html``